 Protecting Environmental and Consumer Interests in State Public Utility Commission Proceedings

-- The attorney general of Illinois, in July 2019, secured a $14 million settlement with a gas company that had overcharged costumers with its costly pipeline replacement program.
+- The attorney general of Illinois, in July 2019, secured a $14 million settlement with a gas company that had overcharged customers with its costly pipeline replacement program.

 - The attorney general of Kentucky, in May 2019, successfully opposed a proposal from a utility in the commonwealth that would have raised customers’ monthly bills an average of nine percent a month.

-- The attorney general of Connecticut, in May 2019, secured the largest fine the Connecticut Public Utilities Regulatory Authority has ever leveled against an energy company for violating the state’s consumer protection statutes in marketing its services.
+- The attorney general of Connecticut, in May 2019, secured the largest fine the Connecticut Public Utilities Regulatory Authority (PURA) has ever leveled against an energy company for violating the state’s consumer protection statutes in marketing its services.
+In August 2020, the attorney general submitted testimony to PURA calling on Eversource, a New England energy company, to forgo its planned 2021 rate hike request and commit to real cost saving measures for consumers.

-- The attorney general of Michigan has saved utility consumers more than $300 million in proceedings before the Michigan Public Service Commission since taking office in January 2019.
+- The attorney general of Michigan has saved utility consumers more than $300 million in proceedings before the Michigan Public Service Commission since taking office in January 2019 and continues to help save consumers money in rate cases, including, in January 2020, through securing donations to nonprofits that helps customers pay utility bills.

 - The attorney general of Minnesota, in January 2019, requested that the Minnesota Public Utilities Commission reject a utility’s proposed pilot program for a green tariff for renewable natural gas because the program would be costly for customers and would not promote the state’s climate and clean energy goals.